onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

     If your goal is to prevent other contracts from being able to call your contract, the `extcodesize` check is probably sufficient.
 An alternative approach is to check the value of `(tx.origin == msg.sender)`, though this also [has drawbacks](recommendations/#avoid-using-txorigin).

-    There may be other situations in which the `extcodesize` check serves your purose.
+    There may be other situations in which the `extcodesize` check serves your purpose.
 Describing all of them here is out of scope.
 Understand the underlying behaviors of the EVM and use your Judgement.